Iurii88/UnsafeEcs/README.md

     public override void OnAwake()
     {
-        // Cache the query during initialization
-        query = CreateQuery()
+        // Cache the query during initialization, but it's also very fast to do it right in the update query = CreateQuery()
             .With<Transform>()
             .Without<Destroy>();